shlomi-noach/awesome-mysql/CONTRIBUTING.md

 * If software, the code must not be abandoned/discontinued.
 * If software, only include one link and a one-liner description.
 Avoid superlatives or FUD and otherwise just stick to a reasonable description.
 * If software, do not include links to documentation.
 This is not an "awesome library" repository.
 We might go for that in the future.
+* If Query, only gist links are accepted.
 * If e-book, must be free (as in free beer) and without commitment from the user (e.g. no requirement to enter personal details, no requirement to login with social network ID, etc.)
 * Likewise, all other resources (websites etc.), must all be open to all and must not require payment nor registration/credentials.